davefowler/baked/notes/architecture.md

 For SEO and the fastes possible initial page loads, each page of the site is pre-rendered into the /dist folder as a single html file.
 These files can be served as static files or through a CDN for the fastest possible load times, similar to a traditional static site.

-## AbsurdSQL full page loading
+## Baked full page loading

-After the initial page load, each pre-rendered page will load two extra files:
+After the initial page load, each pre-rendered page will load a few extra files:

  - /sw.js # the service worker file
- - /absurd.db # the sqlite database
+ - /baked.db # the sqlite database
  - /offline.html # the offline page

 *sw.js* - this is a service worker file that enables the site to be a progressive web application.
 This means that it can cache the required assets (this file, the offline.html page) so that it can work offline.
-It contains the code necessary to start and run AbsurdSQL - which will persist the absurd.db file on the client.
+It contains the code necessary to start and run AbsurdSQL - which will persist the baked.db file on the client.
 And it will handle all the page rendering for the site.

 *offline.html* - this is the page that the user will see if they are offline.
 It contains a simple message and a button to refresh the page.
 When clicked it will show the browser's standard offline page.

-*absurd.db* - this is the sqlite database that contains all the pages and assets of the site.
+*baked.db* - this is the sqlite database that contains all the pages and assets of the site.
 It is the same database that is created when running the build command.
-It is named absurd.db because "absurd" is what sqlite is in another dimension.

 With the full site loaded into the client-side AbsurdSQL database, the user will have instantly responsive experience as they navigate your site.
 It will require no additional requests for pages and work offline!